Sebs66/LeftyGuitarTS/README.md

 # LeftyGuitarTS
-This is a recode of an old repository (leftyGuitar) using TypeScript to grasp the concepts of type system and OPP.
+This is a recode of an old repository (leftyGuitarWeb) using TypeScript to grasp the concepts of type system and OPP.